killfrenzy96/KillFrenzyAvatarText/README.md

 On top of that, installation is automated and much more simple to setup.
 This allows a greater playerbase to take advantage of this.

+I have plans to implement an in-game keyboard with VRC Avatar Dynamics.
+I will have to determine that is possible to do so when Avatar Dynamics is available.

 # Donation
 If you like this software and feel like gifting me something, you can donate to me here: